Untitled-1

 Take Control of Carpal Tunnel Syndrome Today

 Are you tired of the tingling, numbness, and pain in your hands?
-Carpal Tunnel Syndrome (CTS) can be a major problem, but you don’t have to suffer in silence.
+Carpal Tunnel Syndrome (CTS) can be a major problem for patients, but you don't have to suffer in silence.
 Our expert team of orthopedic surgeons at Raleigh Hand to Shoulder Center in Raleigh, NC is here to provide you with the latest treatments and solutions to relieve your Carpal Tunnel Syndrome symptoms.
+Call our office or book an appointment online today!

 Images and video provided by the American Society for Surgery of the Hand.
 The material provided is intended for general information only and does not constitute medical advice.
 Use of this site does not replace direct evaluation by a physician.